swiyu-admin-ch/swiyu-issuer/README.md

 In order to support your use case you need to adapt the so-called issuer_metadata ( see [sample.compose.yml](sample.compose.yml#L85)).
 Those metadata define the appearance of the credential in the wallet and what kind of credential formats are supported.
-For further information consult the [eidch-public-beta repo](https://github.com/e-id-admin/eidch-public-beta)
+For further information consult the [Cookbooks](https://swiyu-admin-ch.github.io/cookbooks/)

 ## 3. Initialize the status list